-It features a rugged build quality thanks to a mix of metal and plastic structure that increases the rigidity of the keyboard and make it last through countless button mashings on a daily basis.
+It features a rugged build quality thanks to a mix of metal and plastic structure that increases the rigidity of the keyboard and makes it last through countless button mashings on a daily basis.
 This also adds a bit of heft to the Das Keyboard 4 Professional, making it feel premium and stable on a desk.
 Do note that its support base is quite slippery, so if you’re the kind of gamer who’s overenthusiastic when using spells or evading gunshots, you might have to consider planting it on a gripping surface like an extended mouse mat.

 The Das Keyboard 4 Professional is offered in Cherry MX Blue and Brown switches, which are both tactile, but the latter makes less noise and is much easier to actuate.
 This gives you the options to go all clicky-clacky or opt for a more subdued sound profile depending on your gaming/office setup location.
 It also sports a fully-decked media interface where you control media playback on the fly.
 Pound for pound, the Das Keyboard 4 Professional provides a well-rounded gaming performance without the in-your-face aura most gaming keyboards possess.